How Ornithopters Fly

 2. Calculation of flapping wings

-under the precondition of quasi-stationary conditions
+precondition of quasi-stationary conditions

 The equations presented in the handbook are used in several calculating tools.
 Thereby underlies the following method of calculation.